 The cPanel has a MultiPHP Manager that allows you to view and update your websites' PHP versions.
 Please refer to this article to know more about this feature: What Version of PHP Are You Using?

-Where is My File Manager?
+Where is my File Manager?

-Your website files can be manually created, modified, or removed from your File Manager.
-Please visit the article, How to Create/Edit/Delete a File Using the File Manager, for the details instructions on how to manage your website files inside the File Manager.
+Your website files can be created, modified, or removed from your File Manager.
+Please visit the article, How to Create/Edit/Delete a File Using the File Manager, for detailed instructions on managing your website files.

 I am done with the steps above, but my site now shows a different error page (403, 404, or 405 Error).
 How to resolve it?